jfmercer/simple-webpack-app/README.md

 rather than re-run the prod build everytime we make a small change, wouldn't it be better simply to have a separate dev build that shows our changes instantly?

+### Step Nine: Add Hashes for Cache Busting

+Our built assets now have hashes appended to their names.
+This will help greatly in cache busting as well as in optimizing UX by reducing download times and frequencies.
+Our fairly stable--and fat--`vendor` file will retain the same hash over many, many builds and thus will rarely need to be redownloaded.
+In contrast, our small but volatile `main` file will get a new hash will every update to the app, and so the user's browser will also download the up-to-date copy.